keithnoguchi/async-mq/README.md

 }
 ```

-And finally, here are the consumer side data structures.  `LocalConsumerManager`
+And are the consumer side:
-and `EchoMessage`, `ConsumerExt` concrete type:

 ```sh
 struct LocalConsumerManager {